NumPy Seaborn Module

 Once installed, you can import NumPy and Seaborn in your Python code using the statements import numpy and import seaborn.

 To import the NumPy and Seaborn libraries, ensure you have NumPy version 1.13.3 or higher and the latest version of Python (3.6+) installed.
-The command to import both libraries is:
+Use the following commands:

 import numpy as np